mongodb/swift-bson/README.md

 ### Install BSON

-The driver contains two modules to support a variety of use cases: an asynchronous API in `MongoSwift`, and a synchronous API in `MongoSwiftSync`.
-The modules share a BSON implementation and a number of core types such as options `struct`s.

-To install the driver, add the package and relevant module as a dependency in your project's `Package.swift` file:
+To install the library, add the package as a dependency in your project's `Package.swift` file:

 ```swift
 // swift-tools-version:5.1